What is SG&A Margin?

 The formula to calculate the SG&A margin is as follows.

-In order for the SG&A margin to be meaningful, the company’s operating income (EBIT) must be a positive value, i.e. there are remaining profits after deducting COGS and SG&A from revenue.
+In order for the SG&A margin to be meaningful, the company’s operating income (EBIT) must be positive, i.e. there are remaining profits after deducting COGS and SG&A from revenue.

-Conceptually, the SG&A ratio measures the percentage of each dollar of revenue earned by a company that is allocated to SG&A.
+Conceptually, the SG&A ratio measures the percentage of each dollar of revenue earned by a company allocated to SG&A.

 For instance, a 25% SG&A ratio implies that for each dollar of revenue brought in, a quarter of it is spent on SG&A expenses.

 As a general rule, the lower the SG&A margin, the better.
-However, comparisons must be made relative to the industry that the company operates within, as the average benchmark varies significantly by industry.
+However, comparisons must be made relative to the industry within which the company operates, as the average benchmark varies significantly by industry.

 The SG&A margin ratio can be informative in terms of understanding a company’s cost structure.